Troubleshoot an offline Hub

 It worked yesterday... but now?

-The Hub is connected to the internet with a cable through your home router.
+The Hub is connected to the internet with a cable or WiFi through your home router.
 Your home router may be installed by your internet provider (ISP) or perhaps yourself.
 Things can happen, and some may cause the internet connection to fail or become unstable or temporarily unavailable.

 Home routers are built as specialized computers.
 They have memory, software, and lots of data to process... and exists in a 1000 versions.
 The Hub is much more "square" and limited to perform only a few jobs compared to your router, and exists in this version only.
 Therefore, it is typically the router which require troubleshooting if it worked yesterday.